All Episodes

 Barack Obama.

-And how in the world you worried about witchcraft.
+And how in the world, you worried about witchcraft?

 Listen to this.

-This Obama, this is last Wednesday at the Oh, forget the we'll get to this.
+This Obama, this is last Wednesday at the, oh, forget the, we'll get to this.

 This is the Congressional Hispanic Caucus Annual Institute Awards.

-On Friday, when over the weekend, maybe Saturday, Obama goes to the Congressional Black Caucus.
+On Friday, when over the weekend, maybe Saturday, Obama goes to the Congressional Black Caucus and is a hey, you need to get them up out there.

-You need to get you need to revive them out there.
+You need to revive them out there.

-You need to get black uh constituents, you need to get them uh all fired up.
+You need to get them all fired up.

-This guy's dabbled in Saul Olinskiism.
+This guy's dabbled in Saul Alinskyism.

 But listen to this.